-Every weekend, I turn to the weekend supplements.
-Cup of coffee in one hand, I turn the pages with the other and take in current affairs, document what is neoteric and what could indicate the rise of an upcoming trend.
+Every weekend, we dive into the weekend supplements to take in current affairs, document what is neoteric and what could indicate the rise of an upcoming trend.
 On most occasions, the future of cities are explored.
 From why small cities can generate big ideas, to how they could be more child-friendly, the Financial Times’ Simon Kuper points to how they are rapidly changing.
 Echoing this, Oxford University is investing in a research project entitled ‘the flexible city’ whereby the aim is to rethink the definition of urban and how this can be used to face future challenges.
 Interestingly, City Now, City Future has just launched at the Museum of London.

 So why the focus on cities?
 The world is becoming more urban.
 Right now, 54% of the world’s population live in cities, but by 2050, that’s expected to rise to 70%.
 The global population is set to reach 9.7 billion in 2050 and 11.2 billion in 2100.
 The challenges this presents society are vast.